francescmarti00/dmu-multimedia/md/JS-New-Intro-TECH2015.md

 ### Exercises

-1. Create a program that displays a list of car brands if, and only if you click three times a button.
+15. Create a program that displays a list of car brands if, and only if, you click on a button three times.
 Use the following code as a start.

 ```JS
 <!DOCTYPE html>